Updated Mar 14, 2026§ For Vehicles

 How accurate is Monimoto GPS tracking?

-5-10 meters in urban areas with good LTE coverage.
-In my testing, it consistently pinpointed the correct side of the street.
-Rural areas with weak cell coverage will have lower accuracy, but the tracker stores location data and uploads when it regains signal.
+Accuracy depends on GPS sky view, LTE coverage, and where the tracker is hidden on the bike.
+Rural areas with weak cell coverage will have lower reliability, but the tracker stores location data and uploads when it regains signal.

 What happens if a thief takes the key fob too?